cbellina-chwy/cloudwatch-log-aggregator/README.md

 The tool should now be able to connect to AWS.

-## Configuring Query
+## Configuring the export query and running the tool

 Edit the config.toml file to target the log group and log query you want to run.

-Run the tool by running the appropriate binary (e.g. for Mac you'd run `./cloudwatch-log-aggregator-mac`).
+Run the tool by running the appropriate binary (e.g. for Mac you'd run `./binaries/cloudwatch-log-aggregator-mac`).

-Remember to run the tool for all environments your application is live on (e.g. if you run on USE-1 and USE-2 you will need to run the tool twice, once for USE-1 and once for USE-2).
+Remember to run the tool for all environments your application is live on (e.g. if you run on USE-1 and USE-2 you will need to run the tool twice, once for USE-1 and once for USE-2, editing the `config.toml` region variable in-between runs).

 ---